MinnPost/jquery-custom/README.md

 # jQueryCustom

 Customized jQuery versions that namespace jQuery as jQueryCustom.
-Good for including in places where jQuery is already there and not in noConflict mode.
+Good for including in places where jQuery is already there and you need a different version.

 ## Usage